steineggerlab/petasearch/README.md

 ### Preindexing

-`srasearch` requires doing pre-indexing on the target database by calling sub-command `createkmertable` first.
+`srasearch` requires pre-indexing the target database by calling the module `createkmertable` first.
 You can use the following command to generate the kmer table and ID table for a target database called `targetDB`.